IntBio-UCD/jetstream-setup/README.md

 ## create an instance

+First register at [https://access-ci.org/](https://access-ci.org/), then ask Julin to add you to this allocation.

 Go to the [jetstream portal](https://jetstream2.exosphere.app/)

 If the IntBio allocation is not showing, click on "add allocation" and then authenticate and add it.